Ashish-Kumar-001/geth/README.md

 # geth commands

-To run a full node use the
+To run a full node use
-geth --syncmode full
+	--> geth --syncmode full

-To run a light node use the
+To run a light node use
-geth --syncmode light
+	--> geth --syncmode light